rsocket/rsocket-rpc-java/docs/get-started.md

 ```

 ### Define a Protobuf
 After you have installed Protobuf and configured Gradle you need to create a Protobuf IDL to define your service.
-The following is a simple Protobuf example that defines all the interaction models:
+The following is a simple Protobuf example that defines all the interaction model varieties:
 ```
 syntax = "proto3";